0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 Based on that, a new OKR system with “quantitative” criteria was developed.

-New OKRs are applicable to every Storage provider from the Strorage WG.
+New OKRs are applicable to every Storage provider from the Strorage Working Group.

 ### Sanctions and Bonuses